Oramorph SR sustained-release tablets

 Swallow Oramorph SR sustained-release tablets whole.
 Do NOT break, crush, chew, dissolve, or split Oramorph SR sustained-release tablets.
 Doing so may cause the release of too much medicine into the bloodstream, which could be fatal.

-Oramorph SR sustained-release tablets is used for:
+Oramorph SR sustained-release tablets are used for:

 Treating moderate to severe pain when around-the-clock pain medicine is needed for more than a few days.
 Oramorph SR sustained-release tablets should only be used by patients who have already been taking a narcotic pain medicine and are tolerant to its effects.